Sexual harassment lawsuits

 We can help clients resolve their sexual harassment claims in Los Angeles and throughout California.

 What is sexual harassment?

 In California, sexual harassment includes unwelcome sexual advances and requests for sexual favors, whether the advances or requests are motivated by sexual desire.
-Sexual harassment can be a single severe act, such as a physical assault, or daily offensive comments or jokes or other words or actions that change your working conditions and make it more challenging to do the job.
+Sexual harassment can be a single severe act, such as a physical assault, or daily offensive comments, jokes, or actions that change your working conditions and make it more challenging to do the job.
 Sexual harassment often includes the unwelcome or inappropriate promise of rewards in exchange for sexual favors.

 In California, sexual harassment is a form of discrimination because of sex.
-It includes harassment based on gender, gender identity, gender expression, sexual orientation, pregnancy, childbirth, or related medical condition.
+It includes harassment based on gender, gender identity, gender expression, sexual orientation, pregnancy, childbirth, or related medical conditions.

 As the #me-too movement ramps up to fight for justice, definitions of what constitutes unwanted sexual advances or inappropriate behavior continue to change.

 If you think you’ve been sexually harassed in the workplace, contact an experienced employment lawyer.
-We invite you to call us at 888-762-0297.
+We invite you to call us at 888-762-0297 to discuss your situation.